gabesumner/salesforce-hr-demo/README.md

 1. Login to your Salesforce Org using a System Administrator account or create a new Salesforce org.

+1. If not already enabled, enable the Lightning Experience using the link found in the Setup section.

-1. Install the [HR Demo package](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t61000000gPxe) in your Salesforce org.
+1. Install the <a href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04t61000000gPxj" target="_blank">HR Demo package</a> in your Salesforce org.
+   (Install for All Users)

 1. Download the following CSV files and import, in the prescribed order, into your Salesforce org. using [DataLoader.io](https://dataloader.io/).
    - First import the [Job Requisition Data](https://platform-harbor-cruise.herokuapp.com/files/job-requisition-data.csv) into the **Job Requisition** object.